 The job descriptions tend to look for those with a laboratory/science chemistry background as you would be more likely to have deep experience using these kinds of systems and would understand the functional layout.

 - Distributed Control System (DCS)

 - OSI PI Systems

-The job descriptions may look for those with an automation, instrumentation or calibration, computer science, computer engineering, computer information systems background.
+The job descriptions may look for those with automation, instrumentation or calibration, computer science, computer engineering, or a computer information systems background.

 But as we said before, there are a lot of exceptions.

 Computer System Validation Course

 Go from beginner to a CSV expert.

 Check out our 10-week Computer System Validation CSV Training course

 This program will teach you to manage electronic data in a regulated manufacturing/laboratory/clinical environment in compliance with FDA’s 21 CFR Part 11 or other regulatory guidelines using the GAMP framework